 Environmental, Social and corporate Governance (ESG) factors in pension scheme investing have risen to prominence and continue to dominate headlines.

 Our experts are at the forefront of the debate and are involved in a number of industry groups and initiatives.
 We have been advising on trustees’ legal duties with regard to financial and non-financial factors, including ESG, ‘socially responsible investing’ and ‘ethical’, ‘impact’ or ‘green’ investing for a number of years.

-The DWP published its response to consultation on changes to the Occupational Pension Schemes (Investment) Regulations 2005 (“the Investment Regulations”) in September 2018.
 Trustees will need to revisit their Statement of Investment Principles (SIP) to ensure they remain fit for purpose, as from 1 October 2019 they will be required to set out how they take account of financially material factors and stewardship, including but not limited to, environmental, social and governance (“ESG”) factors, including climate change.
-For full details of the updated regulations see our Alert.
+For full details of the updated regulations and what steps trustees need to take, see our Alert.